 After finding that the new larger drives are not supported we researched different ways to use the larger drives and changing the operating system to Linux seemed to be the only way forward.

-The MediaSmart server is built as a headless machine and doesn’t have any external display ports to allow us to access the BIOS to configure the boot devices so we could boot from a Linux install USB stick to setup the new operating system.
+The MediaSmart server is built as a headless machine and doesn’t have any external display ports to allow us to access the BIOS to configure the boot devices so we could boot from a Linux install USB stick to set up the new operating system.

-The server has an on-board flash storage device with 256MB of space with a simple recovery operating system installed for restoring the Windows Home Server operating system via the network.
-We investigated removing this device and replacing it with a larger capacity chip but we found forum posts from other people who had tried this and resulted in bricking the machine so we keep this in place on the board.
+The server has an onboard flash storage device with 256MB of space with a simple recovery operating system installed for restoring the Windows Home Server operating system via the network.
+We investigated removing this device and replacing it with a larger capacity chip but we found forum posts from other people who had tried this which resulted in bricking the machine so we keep this in place on the board.